PROGRAMS & EVENTS FOR 2025-2026

 11:00 AM - 12:00 PM: Social Hour

-Celebrate the success of the year, watch the installation of our new leadership team, and be surrounded by beautiful May Baskets.
+Celebrate the success of the year, watch the installation of our leadership team, listen to our scholarship winners, and be surrounded by beautiful May Baskets.
 Once again, the members and interest groups display their talent and generosity in our Basket Raffle.
-The money raised is held over for the 2025-2026 scholarships and charitable donations.
+The money raised is held over to launch the 2026-2027 BWC year.